 The very nature of optimal controls suggests that small variations in the controls should have even smaller effects on the value function (Ludwig 1980).
 This indeed appears to be the case in the present model.
-Using the deterministic version, the optimal policy function h(S) for the base case prawn If fishery was perturbed first upwards and then downwards by 10%.
-The reduction in the value function was approximately $\overrightarrow{C}$ 1.0% in both cases, a result in agreement with Ludwig's point that the variation in the value function should be proportional to the square of the fractional deviation in the policies.
+Using the deterministic version, the optimal policy function h(S) for the base case prawn fishery was perturbed first upwards and then downwards by 10%.
+The reduction in the value function was approximately 1.0% in both cases, a result in agreement with Ludwig's point ## that the variation in the value function should be proportional to the square of the fractional deviation in the policies to the square of the fractional deviation in the policies.

-S to the square of the fractional deviation in the policies.
-It was shown above that policies that take into account fluctuations in the fishery's environment can differ from their deterministic counterparts by as much as 30-40%, for rea-sonable parameter combinations.
-Optimal fisheries invest-- ment, then, can be significantly higher, or significantly lower, Funder uncertainty.
-However, the optimal value function ap- $\Sigma$ pears to be rather insensitive to changes in the policy functions away from their optimal positions.
-Table 1 gives the value $\overline{\mathcal{R}}$ function (at discrete grid points in the R-K plane) based So the optimal policies for a stochastic ( $\sigma = 0.58$ ) fishery with a = 14 and $\delta = \$0.0832 \times 10^6$ .
-Table 2 represents with a = 14 and $\delta = 50.0832 \times 10^{\circ}$ .
-Table 2 represents comparable results using the optimal policies for the corre-sponding deterministic fishery, but evaluated in a stochastic $\delta = 0.58$ ) environment.
-By comparing these value functions point by point, one can be that the loss from using the deterministic policy is never
+It was shown above that policies that take into account H fluctuations in the fishery's environment can differ from their deterministic counterparts by as much as 30-40%, for reasonable parameter combinations.
+Optimal fisheries investment, then, can be significantly higher, or significantly lower, under uncertainty.
+However, the optimal value function appears to be rather insensitive to changes in the policy functions away from their optimal positions.
+Table 1 gives the value \square function (at discrete grid points in the R-K plane) based on the optimal policies for a stochastic ($\sigma = 0.58$) fishery with a = 14 and $\delta = \$0.0832 \times 10^6$.
+Table 2 represents comparable results using the optimal policies for the corresponding deterministic fishery, but evaluated in a stochastic E = 0.58) environment with a = 14 and $\delta = \$0.0832 \times 10^6$.
+Table 2 represents $\mathbf{E} = 0.58$) environment.